-2.18 The Stafford Campus of Staffordshire University is a substantial presence in the town with over 5000 students and the largest higher education faculty specialising in information technology, in the UK.
+2.18 The Stafford Campus of Staffordshire University is a substantial presence in the town with over 5,000 students and the largest higher education faculty specialising in information technology, in the UK.
 Stafford Collage is located in the town centre and also provides a significant educational facility.

-2.19 Stafford also provides six of the seven secondary schools within the Borough, Stone providing the other school at Alleyne's.
+2.19 Stafford also has six of the seven secondary schools within the Borough, with Stone having Alleyne's High School.